 The SUNY Canton Veterans Association is collecting used cellphones to help deployed troops keep in touch with loved ones.
 Donated phones are sold for refurbishment or recycling, and the profits are used to purchase calling cards for soldiers overseas.
 Donation bins are located in French Hall, the Richard W. Miller Campus Center, Cook Hall, Dana Hall and Cooper Service Complex.

-A noted poet will share his vivid memories of the complicated issues surrounding identity and race as part of SUNY Canton’s Spring 2013 Living Writers Series.
-Iain Haley Pollock will speak at 6:30 p.m.
-Wednesday, March 27, at the Kingston Theater.
+A nationally-known poet will discuss the complexity of Native American life in Cherokee country as part of SUNY Canton’s Fall 2013 Living Writers Series.
+Santee Frazier will speak at 6:30 p.m.
+Wednesday, Sept.
+25, in the Richard W. Miller Campus Center’s Kingston Theater.
 The event is free and open to the public.

 The SUNY Canton College Association Dining Services Inc. and Davis Health Center will hold an event to promote healthy lifestyles from 4:30 to 7:30 p.m.
 Wednesday, Sept.
 18, in Chaney Dining Center.
 The showcase will put diners in touch with the people responsible for growing or producing the raw ingredients of some of the dining options on campus.
 Most menu items served during the event will be grown, purchased or produced in the North Country.

 SUNY Canton was recently recognized as a 2014 “Military-Friendly School” by G.I.
 Jobs magazine.
 The exclusive list honors the top 20 percent of colleges, universities and trade schools in the country that are doing the most to embrace America’s military service members, veterans and spouses as students and ensure their success.
 G.I.
 Jobs uses Victory Media’s survey of more than 10,000 schools nationwide that are approved for Veterans Affairs tuition funding to compile the list.